 An index is used to improve the performance of data access within the system.

-There are four types of indexes:
+There are several types of indexes:

 Primary Key Index

 A primary key index is created by default when a table is created with a primary key specified.
 It will match the primary key in nature, in that it will be a single-column index if the primary key is on a single column and a multi-column composite index if the primary key is a composite primary key.

 The primary key index is hash-based and optimizes the performance of equality-based filter expressions (e.g. (x = 0)).
 Note that if the index is a composite index, the filter expressions employed must reference all of the primary key columns to take advantage of the performance gains of the index.

 Operations which make use of a primary key index include: